Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 If you and your ex can't agree on a change, you must request the court to hold a hearing in which each of you can argue the pros and cons of the proposed modification.
 As a general rule, the court will not modify an existing order unless the parent proposing the modification can show a change of circumstances.
 This rule helps prevent the court from becoming overburdened with frequent and repetitive modification requests.

-Depending on the circumstances, a modification may be temporary or permanent.
-Examples of the types of changes that frequently support temporary modification orders are:
+Examples of the types of changes that frequently support modification orders are: